vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Forward Shading activated - multiple fixes and improvements to get increased performance.
 - Replication: Added AimOffset on Client.
 - Damage Audio Pitch only activates on another Actor and not on Self-Damage.
 The same goes for Damage Indicators.
+- Captured Health and Armor actors are now created inside LevelBlueprint on BeginPlay.
 </details>
 <details>
   <summary>v0.6 <strong><i>- Release#15.07.2020</i></strong> </summary>